Rebirth Year Nine

 –FLASHBACK: From the second feature to Detective Comics #1074.
 Batman saves a fella named Pete (owner of Pete’s Pizza) from some muggers.
 Pete will be inspired to go charitable deeds because of this experience.

-–FLASHBACK: From Detective Comics #965, Robins #2, Strange Love Adventures # 1 Part 6, and Tim Drake: Robin #6—and referenced in Batwoman: Rebirth #1, Batman Beyond Vol. 8 #7, Detective Comics #967, and Batman: One Bad Day – Two-Face #1.
+–FLASHBACK: From Detective Comics #965, Robins #2, Strange Love Adventures # 1 Part 6, and Tim Drake: Robin #6—and referenced in Batwoman: Rebirth #1, Batman Beyond Vol. 8 #7, Detective Comics #967, Batman: One Bad Day – Two-Face #1, and DC KO: Knightfight #3.
 Originally told in “A LONELY PLACE OF DYING.”
 Batman, increasingly haunted by Jason’s death, becomes reckless to the point of sloppy—barely surviving regular patrols, losing fights, and badly hurting low-level opponents.
-After Batman struggles to defeat a pathetic copycat Ravager, the autodidactic Tim Drake, a twelve-year-old boy genius that has followed his favorite hero’s career (and been secretly stalking Batman) for most of his life, makes his presence known.
+After Batman struggles to defeat a pathetic copycat Ravager, the autodidactic Tim Drake, a fourteen-year-old boy genius that has followed his favorite hero’s career (and been secretly stalking Batman) for most of his life, makes his presence known.
 Having long ago deduced the secret IDs of Batman and his first two Robins, a worried Tim approaches Dick at the circus and begs him to become Robin again to re-inspire his old mentor.
 Dick takes Tim to Wayne Manor and he explains his story to Bruce and Alfred, who give the boy a tour of the Batcave.
 Nightwing then teams-up with Batman for the very first time to take on Two-Face.
 During the fight, the heroes wind up in dire straits.
 Tim dons Dick’s original Robin costume and gets a ride to the crime scene from Alfred!
 Tim, who has trained since he was very young, is able to bust Two-Face and save the lives of both Batman and Nightwing.
 Afterward, Bruce allows Tim to begin training to become the new Robin.
 Tim will train for the next six months.
 Strange Love Adventures #1 Part 6 shows a scene of Bruce taking Tim into Wayne Manor as a stone-faced Alfred watches on.
 This scene mirrors Bruce returning home to Wayne Manor from training abroad, Dick coming to Wayne Manor for the first time, and Jason Todd coming to Wayne Manor for the first time.
 Of course, the difference here is that Tim still lives with his dad, so this is more symbolic than literal in regard to Tim.
 Note that there’s currently nothing in contemporary canon that says how long Tim’s training period lasts.
 While Dick’s training period was virtually non-existent before he donned the Robin costume (as per Batman and Robin: Year One #1), Dick was already at an advanced level by the time he met Batman.
 In previous continuity, six months was the standard protocol, which is what I kept for Jason.
 Tim is arguably at a similar level as Dick, so it stands to reason that Batman would get him in costume right away.
 However, being that this is his third sidekick, coming off a tragic death of the previous Robin, it’s also easy to imagine Batman putting Tim through the full six months.

 –REFERENCE: In Deathstroke Vol. 4 #35.
 Bruce and Tim get to know one another.
 Tim talks about his love of Ignatius Paul Pollaky, a 19th century private detective.